hal/console/README.md

         /host=master/core-service=management/management-interface=http-interface:list-add(name=allowed-origins,value=https://hal.github.io)
         reload --host=master

-Please note since the demo is served from **https** you need to secure the local management interface as well.
+Please note since the demo is served from **https** you need to secure the management interface as well.